-Rule 2.8 Procedures relating to Red Flags 2.8 A detailed procedure for risk control is available for identified redflags.
-Documented evidences state in points 2.5, 2.6 and 2.7 shows the implementation or the risk mitigation controls.
-If the information provided can be a basis of reasonable ground that the prospective supplier or transaction may result to a red flag, we must conduct enhanced due diligence.
-Such enhanced due diligence should include some or all research methods specified as per the the DMCC Rules considering a cost- benefit analysis proportion to the level of risk identified.
+2.8 A detailed procedure for risk control is available for identified redflags.
+If the information provided by the supplier can be a basis of reasonable ground that the prospective supplier or transaction may result to a red flag, we must conduct enhanced due diligence.
+Such enhanced due diligence should include some or all research methods specified as per the the EBC Rules considering a cost- benefit analysis proportion to the level of risk identified.
 The EDD that may be employed are Desk Research, On-site Visits and Random Samples Verification.
-With regards to Desk Research, we further improved our screening mechanism by including google alerts to all identified supply